rya-sge/access-denied/_posts/2026-08-28-merkle-patricia-forestry-cardano.md

 Merkle Patricia Forestry is a radix-16 Patricia trie in the Ethereum lineage, with one substitution: a branch node commits to the Merkle root of a depth-4 binary tree over its 16 slots rather than to the slots themselves.
 That substitution moves the per-level proof cost from fifteen sibling hashes to four, which is what makes a million-entry authenticated map usable inside a 16 KB Cardano transaction.

 The rest of the design follows from the eUTXO constraint.
-Keys are hashed into fixed 64-nibble paths, so depth is logarithmic and cannot be shaped by an adversary.
+Keys are hashed into fixed 64-nibble paths, so depth is logarithmic and no adversary can deepen one branch at will.
 Node kinds are reduced from three to two by folding the compressed prefix into branches and leaves.
 The on-chain package holds no data and cannot build a trie; it verifies proofs against a 32-byte root and produces a new one.
 And because `including` and `excluding` walk the same proof to two different roots, insertion, deletion and update are all expressible as a comparison between them.

 Compared with a compressed sparse Merkle tree the byte counts are similar, and the argument for MPF is fewer proof steps and shallower traversal rather than smaller proofs.
 Compared with the Ethereum MPT it is derived from, the proof is about four times smaller for the same dataset.
 What it does not remove is the contention that comes with any single-root structure under eUTXO, where every write invalidates every outstanding proof.